 Use a Pre-Made Question

-If you prefer, you can use a pre-created question.
+If you prefer, you can use a pre-created question (as an image).
 Here are the steps to do that.

 Then choose “Select from Computer” and select your file.
 You can upload a jpg, png or PDF.
+(Not sure how to get a jpg, png or PDF?
+Read the next section.)
 Once you select a file, you will see the green check mark.
 Click it when you are finished.
+This tells the app that you don’t want to add another image.
 (If you add a PDF, this step will be skipped because you can only add one PDF to an assignment.)

 Selecting One Page from a Document